 Second, with the help of the insight of our customers Fifield developed the Inspirations line.
 This line, which started with the Linea pattern, has expanded to include two additional patterns, Shimmer and Echo.
 These three patterns have matching colors to provide the customer the chance to use complimentary colors with different patterns.
 These products adhere to our very strict quality standards.

 Our flannel line, which has been a mainstay product, has continued to evolve through these years.
 Colors have been added in both the Ipswich line as well as the Kenized (tarnish preventive cloth) to give you, our customer a larger selection.
 Also the Polish Cloth has been reformulated to be a more earth friendly, effective product.

-Today, under the leadership of Edwin Martin, who became President in 1996, Fifield offers over 20 fabric collections in a large range of colors.
+Today, under the leadership of Todd DerManouelian, who became owner in 2022, Fifield offers over 20 fabric collections in a large range of colors.
 Fifield continues to develop prototypes, working alongside our clients, in anticipation of clients’ future needs.

 Looking towards our future, Fifield expects to expand while still paying attention to our high quality that you, our customer, expects!